dcr8898/turtle-overflow/README.md

 ##Turtle Overflow

 Turtle Overflow is a tribute to the popular Stack Overflow site.
-It was built as a learning exercise by:
+It was built as a learning exercise to explore Rails, ActiveRecord, and Agile development, by:
 * [Steven Leiva](https://github.com/stevenxl),
 * [Peter Rosal](https://github.com/r05al), and
 * [Damian Rossney](https://github.com/dcr8898).